Champions League possible line-ups and team news: Quarter-final second legs

 Misses next match if booked: Diogo Jota, Mané

-Benfica: Vlachodimos; Gilberto, Otamendi, Vertonghen, Grimaldo; Weigl, Taarabt; Rafa Silva, Gonçalo Ramos, Everton; Darwin Núñez
+Benfica: Vlachodimos; Gilberto, Otamendi, Vertonghen, Grimaldo; Weigl, Taarabt; Diogo Gonçalves, Gonçalo Ramos, Everton; Darwin Núñez

 Misses next match if booked: Grimaldo, João Mário, Otamendi, Gonçalo Ramos, Rafa Silva, Taarabt, Weigl, Yaremchuk